MicrosoftDocs/CortanaSkillsKit/docs/skills/test-debug.md

 * Your invocation name may be difficult for Cortana to recognize.
 For more information about designing invocation names, visit the [Invocation Guidelines](./cortana-invocation-guidelines.md) page.

 <!-- ### I am not able to create more than 20 Cortana skills   -->
-### I am the only one who can invoke my Cortana skill
+### I am the only one who can invoke my Cortana skills

 You may associate a maximum of 20 skills to a Microsoft accounts (MSA).
 If you create more than 20 skills, then use an additional MSA.
 <!-- confirm this limit still exists -->